The best rear-facing baby car seats

 Especially as the most dangerous car accidents are typically frontal collisions, and they’re also one of the most common.

-The best rear-facing baby and toddler car seats for 2020
+The best extended rear-facing car seats

-The lowest-scoring extended rear-facing car seats
+Extended rear-facing car seats to avoid

 These extended rear-facing car seats aren’t quite as impressive as they should be, compared with others we've tested.